South African Festival Economic Impact Calculator

 Total number of attendees

-Percent Attendees Non-Local %
+Percent Visitors: Non-Local %

 Total number of Non-Local Visitors

-Percent Visitors Staying in Paid Accommodation %
+Percentage of Visitors Staying in Paid Accommodation %

 Total number of Visitors Staying in Paid Accommodation

-Percent Visitors not In Paid Accommodation %
+Percent Visitors Not in Paid Accommodation (Friends and Family) %

 Total Visitors not staying in Paid Accommodation